Page last updated on:

 The date of next year's

-reunion returns to the third week in June.
+reunion returns to the third Saturday in June, the 20th.
 Mark it down on next year's

 planning on sending out a reminder late winter or early spring to be sure you

 last reunion for our current President and her husband, committee Chair.